Protestantism in Sichuan

-The Protestant mission began in the Chinese province of Sichuan (formerly romanized as Szechwan, Szechuan, or Ssuchuan; also referred to as "West China" or "Western China") in 1877, when premises were rented by the China Inland Mission in Chungking.
-However, it grew rather slowly, it was not until the late 1980s that Protestantism experienced rapid growth.
-The two largest denominations in the province before 1949 were Anglicanism and Methodism.
+The Protestant mission began in the southwestern Chinese province of Sichuan in 1877, when premises were rented by the China Inland Mission in Chungking.
+However, compared with Catholicism, which had been spread throughout the province for over two centuries at the time, it grew rather slowly, it was not until the late 1980s that Protestantism experienced rapid growth.
+The two largest denominations in the province before 1950 were Anglicanism and Methodism.

 History

 19th century

 Previous to the year 1868, the Protestant Churches of Europe and North America knew little or nothing about the province of Sichuan located in western China.
 The first Protestant missionaries to visit the province were Griffith John of the London Missionary Society (LMS) and Alexander Wylie of the British and Foreign Bible Society (BFBS).
 However, this journey did not attempt to establish mission stations in any of the many cities or towns visited.
 Griffith John's report of the journey was undoubtedly instrumental in drawing attention to that region: "There are a large number of Catholics in the province, and Chungking is one of their strongholds. [...]
 We must not ignore Szechwan.
 I hope that we will be able to establish the first Protestant Church in Chungking, and I myself could be the first missionary."
 However, no other missionaries visited the province again until 1877, when Rev. John McCarthy of the China Inland Mission (CIM, interdenominational), after landing at Wanhsien, travelled via Shuenkingfu to Chungking, where he reached on 1 May of that year.
 There he rented premises for other CIM missionaries to use as a base.

 After this there followed a period of widespread evangelistic journeys, in which Messrs.
-Cameron, Nicoll, Easton, Parker, Riley, S. R. Clarke, and Bailer, all of the CIM, with Mr. Leeman of the American Presbyterian Mission, and Mr. Mollman of the BFBS, engaged.
+Cameron, Nicoll, Easton, Parker, Riley, S. R. Clarke, and Baller, all of the CIM, with Mr. Leaman of the American Presbyterian Mission, and Mr. Mollman of the BFBS, engaged.
 In 1881 the CIM opened the capital, Chengtu, for settled work.
 After considerable difficulty, Paoning and Pacheo were occupied during the years 1886 and 1887.

 In 1882, missionaries of the American Methodist Episcopal Mission (AMEM) arrived in Chungking.
 Their early efforts encountered strong resistance and riots that led to the abandonment of the mission.
 It was not until 1889 that these Methodists came back and started the mission again.
 Their mission concentrated within a diamond-shaped area with the cities of Chengtu, Suining, Tzechung and Chungking as bases.
 They had an Institutional Church built in Chengtu and a Lewis Memorial Institutional Church in Chungking.

 During this period, the CIM divided the work of the mission into two distinct parts, namely Western Szechwan and Eastern Szechwan.
 The distinction is that, taking the Kialing River, which enters the Yangtse opposite Chungking, as the boundary, all the cities, towns, and villages east of this belonged to the East Szechwan branch of the Mission, which was worked on distinctively Church of England lines; while all the districts west of the Kialing River belonged to the West Szechwan branch of the CIM, and were generally worked on Free Church lines.